jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 # Lab 1 Guide: XRd Topology Setup and Validation [30 Min]
-The Cisco Live LTRSPG-2212 lab makes heavy use of the dockerized IOS-XR router known as XRd.
+The Cisco Live LTRSPG-2212 lab makes heavy use of containerlab to orchestrate our dockerized IOS-XR router known as XRd.
 If you wish to explore XRd and its uses beyond the scope of this lab the xrdocs team has posted a number of tutorials here: https://xrdocs.io/virtual-routing/tags/#xrd-tutorial-series

 ### Description:
-In Lab 1 we will launch the XRd topology and validate it is up and running.
+In Lab 1 we will user containerlab to launch the XRd topology and validate it is up and running.
 This will be the baseline topology for all subsequent lab exercises.
 Second, we will validate that the pre-configured ISIS and BGP routing protocols are running and seeing the correct topology.

 ## Contents